tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ## System Requirements

-Memory and disk requirements below are for the *development environment*, not for applications created by LiveCode.
-Applications created with LiveCode will require sufficient free system resources to load, display, process and interact with the content of the application.
-Because this will vary considerably depending on the application created, it is not possible to publish a list of requirements for applications built with LiveCode.
+Memory and disk requirements below are for the *development environment*, not for applications created by it.
+Applications created with the Standalone Builder will require sufficient free system resources to load, display, process and interact with the content of the application.
+Because this will vary considerably depending on the application created, it is not possible to publish a list of requirements for applications you build with it.
 You will need to test your application to determine the minimum requirements.
-Many LiveCode applications will run on a moderately powerful computer and require substantially fewer resources than those listed for the development environment, others will require more.
+Many applications will run on a moderately powerful computer and require substantially fewer resources than those listed for the development environment, others will require more.